Iraq travel advice

 Do not drink alcohol outside licensed facilities.
 There is a zero tolerance policy regarding drinking and driving.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Iraq.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Iraq.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics